Great Lakes Creative Producers Lab

 About

-The Great Lakes Creative Producers Lab was founded by Aftales Film Hub (Kenya) and Kiasi Productions (Uganda) to address a critical gap in the East African film ecosystem — the need for structured, high-level producer training that bridges creativity and industry practice.
+The Great Lakes Creative Producers Lab was founded in 2020 by Aftales Film Hub (Kenya) and Kiasi Productions (Uganda) to address a gap for creative producers in the East African film landscape.
+Rooted in collaboration, innovation, and a shared passion for African storytelling, GLCPL continues to foster an inclusive and dynamic film ecosystem—one that celebrates cross-regional exchange and champions the producers shaping the continent’s cinematic future.

 Vision